Choose Your Orthodontist Wisely

 Plus, their convenience can also be a problem: if you decide to wear your aligners on and off by removing them before rough games and practices, you increase your chances of losing them, and these are costly dental appliances, so you don’t want to misplace them.

 Finally — getting back to the cost issue — getting Invisalign clear aligners is not a decision to take lightly.

 For all their benefits, these dental appliances are expensive, so you do want to make sure that they’re appropriate with regard to your particular orthodontic condition and your lifestyle.

 You’re having a hard time choosing between braces and Invisalign clear aligners?

-Talk to your dentist or your orthodontist, they’re the best professionals to help you get this important decision right!
+Talk to your dentist like this dentist in Flint or your orthodontist, they’re the best professionals to help you get this important decision right!